February 15th, 2021

 Co-authored by Dr. Holly Holmes-Meredith and Bill Yarborough.

 Many people have looked forward to a graduation, job promotion, dream vacation, or artistic achievement in anticipation of a happy future, only to find the elation to be short-lived.
-Many assume that financial wellbeing is a key to happiness.
+Many assume that financial well-being is the key to happiness.
 Savvy employers know the path to a happy workforce often has more to do with meaningful and rewarding work than the size of a paycheck, providing the compensation is competitive and allows a decent living standard.

 So, what goals and activities can lead to sustained happiness?